 One of the advantages of being the creator of Magic: the Gathering is that you get to make your own cards.
-Richard Garfield has used this privilege thrice, celebrating different aspects of his life.
+Richard Garfield has used this privilege four times, celebrating different aspects of his life.

 Proposal is not a real card but a color copy sticker glued to a basic land.
 It was created to be given to Garfield's girlfriend Lily Wu to propose marriage during a game of Magic.
 The legend goes that it took four games for Richard to draw the card, but when he finally played it, she accepted.